thachck/tube.vim/README.md

         |            \____________________\
         |                                   Selection, function and buffer injection
       You can define aliases in your        still work with aliasing.
       .vimrc file or at runtime.
-Note
+Keep
-      however that in the latter case
-      you'll lose those the aliases
+      in mind that in the latter case you'll lose those aliases once
-      once you quit MacVim.
-(See
+      you quit MacVim.
-      Aliasing-related commands)
 ```